hoffmangroup/segtools/doc/segtools.rst

    corresponding to initial, internal, and terminal exons and introns.
    For the translational model, there are initial, internal, and terminal 5' and 3' UTR regions, and initial and terminal CDSs.
-These two models are layed out in logical progressions so that genes are viewed in profile and gene-component-specific associations can be easily seen.
+These two models are laid out in logical progressions so that genes are viewed in profile and gene-component-specific associations can be easily seen.
 Because introns and exons are typically different lengths, ``--intron-samples`` and